wealthkernel/api-documentation-guides/docs/portfolios/Basics.md

 ### Execution only model mandate

 Deposits and withdrawals will be invested/disinvested according to the configured model.
-The portfolio will not be periodically rebalanced to compensate for drift, However, we can establish a rebalance schedule if necessary.
+The portfolio will not be periodically rebalanced to compensate for drift; however, we can establish a rebalance schedule if necessary.

 ### Discretionary mandate